![]() |

 3) identifying officers as are warranted;

-4) establishing committees as are warranted to assure the responsibility for such functions as pharmacy and therapeutics, infection control, utilization review, patient care evaluation, and the maintenance of complete medical records;
+4) establishing committees as are warranted to assure the responsibility for functions such as pharmacy and therapeutics, infection control, utilization review, patient care evaluation, and the maintenance of complete medical records;

 5) assuring that active medical staff meetings are held regularly, and that written minutes of all meetings are kept;

-6) reviewing and analyzing the clinical experience of the hospital at regular intervals − the medical records of patients to be the basis for such review and analysis;
+6) reviewing and analyzing the clinical experience of the hospital at regular intervals − the medical records of patients to be the basis for review and analysis;

 7) identifying conditions or situations that require consultation, including consultation between medical staff members in complicated cases;